 To guarantee the application of harm reduction measures, two main ways of preventing the spread of infectious diseases have been implemented in prison settings since 1996.
 Firstly, inmates have to be able to not only continue their opioid substitution treatment (OST) that was prescribed to them before they were imprisoned but to also start such a treatment if they so desire.
 In addition to substitution, prison establishments offer prevention and decontamination tools for fighting against HIV and hepatitis’s.

 Since 2009, different laws have proposed to step up harm reduction measures in prison.
 The main lines of improvement concern the increased scope and role of the reference CSAPA, routine implementation of screening tests, and widespread access to all existing harm reduction measures, including needle and syringe exchange programmes.
 These objectives are reasserted in the 2016 health reform law.

-Around 13,700 inmates received opioid substitution treatment in 2017, representing 8% of those who stayed in a prison setting, a figure that has remained stable since 2013.
+Around 12 900 inmates received opioid substitution treatment in 2018, representing 7% of those who stayed in a prison setting.

 In France, the Ministry of National Higher Education, Research and Innovation (MENESR) designs, coordinates and implements national policy on research and innovation.
 Two primary academic organisations, the National Centre for Scientific Research (CNRS) and the National Institute for Health and Medical Research (INSERM), cover a wide range of research areas, from neurosciences, through public health and clinical research to social sciences.